huiskellyhu/fabflix-fullstack/README.md

 Project 2 Demo Video: https://www.youtube.com/watch?v=3-Bw_5iemmo

 Substring matching design: All patterns used WHERE ...
 LIKE '%something%'.
-These patterns were just used for the SQL query for search bar's title, director, and star in the ResultsServlet.java.
+These patterns were just used for the SQL query for search bar's title, director, and star in the movies.ResultsServlet.java.

 ## PROJECT 1
 As of 1/19/25: Project 1 requirements completed.